richafnu/Viva/Viva/glint/communicate/results-rollout-templates.md

 **To**: All Employees <br>
 **From**: [First and Last name], [Title]​ <br>
-**Subject**: [Company name] survey results update and our next survey </br> **Date**: [10 weeks post-survey close or 2 weeks prior to the next survey]
+**Subject**: [Company name] survey results update and our next survey </br> **Date**: [10 weeks post-survey close or 2 weeks before the next survey]

 Dear [First name],​

-[Company name] is extremely proud of all the conversations, ideas, and actions we've seen because of the [Survey name] survey.
+[Company name] is proud of all the conversations, ideas, and actions taken because of the [Survey name] survey.
 It's important to us that we continue to enhance your work experience and engage you in a meaningful way.​

 Our company Focus Area was determined to be [Focus Area].​ Here are some of the accomplishments we achieved:​

 - Item 1​
 - Item 2​

- And this is what’s left to be done:​
+ And here are some items left to be work on:​

 - Item 1​
 - Item 2​